• Skip to main content

 • Cilantro: I'm addicted to cilantro, so of course it found its way over here.
 But simply omit or use fresh mint or basil instead.

-For the Thai dressing
+For the Asian dressing

 • Maple syrup: any sweetener should work.
 Agave nectar, brown rice syrup or even granulated sugar (just make sure to dissolve well).